symbiontik/k3s-gitops/README.md

 Rather than utilize the Cloudflare web UI, a much more manageable and scalable pattern is to leverage [Terraform](https://www.terraform.io/) (an infrastructure-as-code tool) for Cloudflare resource management.
 Once this is initialized, you should use Terraform as the authoritative management platform for your Cloudflare resources so they do not fall out of sync.

+1. TODO: Skip the import section and just add a caveat here before creating?
+Could add a note somewhere about importing state too..

 1. Begin by importing your current Cloudflare state into Terraform files.

     1. Navigate to the `/extras/terraform/cloudflare-import` directory.